dadorner-msft/activationws/README.md

 ## Introduction

 Welcome to the ActivationWs GitHub repository!
-ActivationWs is a new alternative MAK key distribution and activation solution.
-It includes an ASP.NET web service and a PowerShell script to install and activate the Extended Security MAK key.
+ActivationWs is a Multiple Activation Key (MAK) distribution and activation solution.
+It includes an ASP.NET web service and a PowerShell script to install and activate the MAK.

-ActivationWs was designed for organizations who are facing challenges in the deployment and activation of an Extended Security MAK key.
+ActivationWs was designed for organizations who are facing challenges in the deployment and activation of their Extended Security Update (ESU) MAK key.
 It eliminates the pre-requisites that VAMT needs and reduces obstacles you could face in the product key activation process.
 ActivationWs provides you with a “pull-based” activation solution and can also be used to support you in offline-based scenarios, no calls to the Microsoft Licensing Activation Center are needed.

 ### How does ActivationWs work and how does it benefit you?

 ![activation-process](https://github.com/dadorner-msft/ActivationWs/blob/master/doc/images/activation-process.png)

-1. The PowerShell script 'Activate-Product.ps1' is deployed to the clients (e.g. using ConfigMgr)
+1. The PowerShell script 'Activate-Product.ps1' is deployed to the clients (e.g. using ConfigMgr or another solution of your choice)
 2. The script installs the MAK key, queries the Installation ID and Product ID and sends a SOAP request to the ActivationWs web service (e.g. over port 80/443)
 *the ActivationWs web service is installed on a host on your internal network and requires internet connectivity (direct or via proxy) Windows 7 clients do not need to be connected to the internet
 3. Installation- and Product IDs are sent to the Microsoft BatchActivation Service